moshejasper/kindisperse/README.md

-In the case of an insect like the mosquito, the most basic intergenerational kernel, the lifespan or parent-offspring kernel, reflects all dispersal and breeding processes connecting (e.g.) the larval location of a parent to the larval location of its offspring.
+In the case of an insect like the mosquito, the most basic intergenerational kernel, the lifespan or parent-offspring kernel, reflects all dispersal and breeding processes connecting (e.g.) the immature (egg, larval, pupal) location of a parent to the immature location of its offspring.
 However, this kernel can be combined with additional breeding, dispersal and sampling events to produce other, composite dispersal or distribution kernels that contain information about intergenerational dispersal.
-For example, the distribution of two larval full-sibling mosquitoes reflects not a full lifespan of dispersal, but two ‘draws’ from the component kernel associated with the mother’s ovipositing behaviour.
+For example, the distribution of two immature full-sibling mosquitoes reflects not a full lifespan of dispersal, but two ‘draws’ from the component kernel associated with the mother’s ovipositing behaviour.
 Were we to sample the same full-sibling females as ovipositing adults, this would instead represent two draws from a composite ‘lifespan and additional oviposition’ kernel.
 Avuncular larvae, should they exist, would represent draws from related but distinct intergenerational dispersal kernels - an oviposition kernel, and a composite ‘oviposition and lifespan’ kernel.
 The avuncular